The dimension of the space of Garnier equations with fixed locus of apparent singularities: Introduction

-The relevance of this result lies in the study of the fibration of an open subset of the corresponding moduli space of logarithmic connections over an open subset of the space $\mathbb{CP}^{n-2}$ of all positions $Q$ of apparent singularities.
+The relevance of this result lies in the study of the fibration of an open subset of the corresponding moduli space of stable parabolic logarithmic connections over an open subset of the space $\mathbf{CP}^{n-2}$ of all positions $Q$ of apparent singularities.
 Namely, it implies that all the fibers of this fibration are of dimension $n-2$ (which is moreover equal to half the dimension of the whole moduli space).

-The analogous question for higher order differential equations leads to more complicated linear systems and will be studied in future work.
+We explain this geometric interpretation in Corollary \ref{cor:geomint} and Section \ref{sec:geomint}.

+We are aware that a similar result is also proved in Section 3.4.3. of \cite{iksy}; that proof however uses methods only adapted to the second-order case.
+Indeed, in the terminology of Section \ref{sec:cor} below, their proof heavily relies on the identity $N=n-2$ since they consider an invertible matrix of size $N\times (n-2)$.
+However, this identity can only be expected to hold for second-order equations (and even there only generically in the moduli space).
+Furthermore, the work \cite{dubma} contains computations in direction of the general case of Fuchsian equations of arbitrary order, however mostly in the weight $1$ case (called special in {\it loc. cit.}) Therefore, our primary aim here is to give a simple and self-contained proof of this statement covering the higher-weight case too and which lends itself to direct (although far from obvious) generalisation to higher-order equations; we will adress this generalisation in future work.

+During the preparation of this work the author benefited from support of Lend\"ulet project and OTKA grant NK 81203.